YannMoisan/hands-on-cats/README.md

 [List Of Symbols](https://oss.sonatype.org/service/local/repositories/releases/archive/org/scalaz/scalaz_2.11/7.3.0-M2/scalaz_2.11-7.3.0-M2-javadoc.jar/!/index.html#index.index-_ )

-# Refactor
+# Refactor using Scalaz

-For each snippet, identify the boilerplate and refactor using scalaz.
-Your mission, if you accept it, is to implement methods marked as todo.
-All the tests are provided, no need to modify them.
-When done, the tests should pass.
+Your mission, if you accept it, is to implement all methods marked as todo using Scalaz.
+All the unit tests are provided and you don't need to modify them.
+When your implementation will be correct, the tests will pass.

 Here are some hints if you need them.